saezlab/VM_CKD_saezlab/README.md

 and can therefore be skipped if another input option is preferable for the observed data.

-The original datasets used to create this repo were GSE20602, GSE32591, GSE37460, and GSE47183.
-However, for simplification and due to time sensitivity, the datasets used in the final draft of this code were changed to GSE104948, GSE32591, and GSE37460 which include only glomerular data of which the diseases Lupus Nephropathy/Systemic Lupus Erythematosus, IgA Nephropathy, and Hypertensive Nephropathy were used to compare to controls.
+The original datasets used to create this repo are listed in the .tsv file "DATASET_LIST_Vic's".
+However, for simplification purposes and due to time sensitivity, the datasets used in the final draft of this code were limited to GSE104948, GSE32591, and GSE37460 which include only glomerular data of which the diseases Lupus Nephropathy/Systemic Lupus Erythematosus, IgA Nephropathy, and Hypertensive Nephropathy were used in addition to control samples.

 Dependencies: